hoffsite/getting-and-cleaning-data-project/README.md

 The script will create a tidy dataset as described in CodeBook.md and place it in the same directory.

 #Pseudo Code for Data Transformation#

-`
-For train and test subdirectories: o read ./<directory>/X_<directory>.txt into data frame o append (via cbind) columns for subject and activity from
+    For train and test subdirectories:
+      o read ./<directory>/X_<directory>.txt into data frame
+      o append (via cbind) columns for subject and activity from ./<directory>/subject_<directory>.txt
-    ./<directory>/subject_<directory>.txt
         and ./<directory>/y_<directory>.txt
       o concatenate results to master data frame

-Read column names defined into features.txt; note column positions.
+    Read column names defined in features.txt; note column positions.
-Reduce data frame to appropriate columns (only mean() and std()) Adjust activity column to reflect character description rather than number.
+    Reduce data frame to appropriate columns (only those that include titles with mean() and std()) Adjust activity column to reflect character description rather than number.
     Write reduced data frame to a .csv file.

-Summarize reduced data frame by the following
+    Summarize reduced data frame by the following "class" variables: Activity and subject.
-  "class" variables: Activity and subject. compute average for all columns using the melt and dcast functions and place results in a summary data frame (tidy data set).
+      compute average for all columns using the melt and dcast functions and place results in a summary data frame (tidy data set).
     Write summary data frame to csv file.
-`

 #R Code#